mariotomaino/STAT4188Project/README.md

 **Sharpe Ratio of my Portfolio**: $\text{Sharpe = sum(return)/sum(risk)} = 0.85092/0.082097 = 10.3648$

-It seems like my Sharpe Ratio is very off, and I am not sure why.
+It seems like my Sharpe Ratio is off.
 However, based on these statistics, the assets I have chosen have a very high geometric annual return over the past 20 years, combined with very low volatilities and extremely low covariances as well.
 I believe that according to the model I have created, I have succeeded at creating an optimized investment portfolio.